gibsjose/git-chef/README.md

 > Descriptions are prefixed with a `#` character.

 ### Commands
 Many `git` actions are solved by a single command.
-For example, to create a new branch from the current one:
+For example, to create a new branch from the current one, use the syntax:
 ```bash
 > git checkout -b <new_branch>
 ```